lemonase/pastabot/README.md

 ## Running the bot

-Below, I'm assuming all API credentials are in their corresponding environment variables.
+In the examples below, I assume that all API credentials are in their corresponding environment variables or in a `.env` file.

+### Locally

 ```sh
 git clone https://github.com/lemonase/pastabot.git